 In an ideal Quick-Start scenario over an under-utilized network path, the TCP sender would be able to transmit much of its data in the initial congestion window.
-Figure 1 illustrates the ideal Quick-Start behavior by displaying time-sequence plots of two connections3.
-In each case, the first connection is a standard TCP connection that uses slow-start to begin transmission (with an initial cwnd of 3 segments after the three-way handshake).
+Figure 1 illustrates the ideal Quick-Start behavior by displaying timesequence plots of two connections3.
+In each case, the first connection is a standard TCP connection that uses slowstart to begin transmission (with an initial cwnd of 3 segments after the three-way handshake).
 In the top graph, the second connection shows a connection where an approved Quick-Start Request allows the sender to transmit 25 of its 30 data packets in the initial window.
-When the first acknowledgment for data arrives at the TCP sender, the data transmission continues in slowstart, sending two packets for each acknowledgment.
+When the first acknowledgment for data arrives at the TCP sender, the data transmission continues in slow-start, sending two packets for each acknowledgment.
 The connection using Quick-Start completes in just over half the time required by the non-Quick-Start connection.

-In the bottom graph, an approved Quick-Start Request for 1 Gbps in a 10 Gbps network allows the TCP sender in the second connection to send all of its 10,000-packet transfer in the initial window.
-The connection using Quick-Start completes the data transfer in one round-trip
+In the bottom graph, an approved Quick-Start Request for 1 Gbps in a 10Gbps network allows the TCP sender in the second connection to send all of its 10,000-packet trans-